archivesunleashed/archivesunleashed.org/content/new-york/index.md

 The Archives Unleashed Team has partnered with <a href="https://library.columbia.edu">**Columbia University Libraries**</a> to host the fourth Archives Unleashed datathon.

-This event will bring together a small group of **approximately 15-20 participants** to experiment with the newest release of the Archives Unleashed Toolkit and Cloud, and to kick-off collaboratively inspired research projects.
+This event will bring together a small group to experiment with the newest release of the Archives Unleashed Toolkit and Cloud, and to kick-off collaboratively inspired research projects.
 Participants will have access to analytics software and specialists, and will be exposed to the process of working with web archive files at scale.

 For more information on AUT and the Cloud, please visit http://archivesunleashed.org/.